chiemekailo/ePubJS---search-text/README.md

           let foo = search_text; //'produce';
           let regExp = new RegExp("\\b" + foo + "\\b", "i"); // the word 'foo'
           return regExp.test(node.data);
-        });//For example, the following will obtain all the text nodes within the document body that contain the word "foo", case insensitively:
+        });//the above will obtain all the text nodes within the document body that contain the word in the variable "foo", case insensitively:

         var found: any = [], itemx: any = {}, itemers: any = [];
         textNodes.forEach(textNode => {
-          ///console.log('new spine: (rangy-textnodes) '+JSON.stringify(textNode.textContent,null,2));
           found.push(textNode);
         });
         itemx[item.href] = found;